kylegentle/flaclink/README.rst

 .. image:: https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg
    :target: https://opensource.org/licenses/MPL-2.0

-flaclink is a Go service to automatically link downloaded FLAC albums to a directory of your choosing. flaclink uses hardlinks, so it's compatibile with Plex and other media servers.
+flaclink is a local Go service to automatically link downloaded FLAC albums to a directory of your choosing. flaclink uses hardlinks, so it's compatibile with Plex and other media servers.
 The sample systemd service runs every 12-15 minutes, but you can configure it to run as often as you'd like.

 flaclink uses bbolt_, an actively-maintained fork of the pure Go BoltDB_ embedded key/value store. bbolt is released under the `MIT License`_.